acorni/acorni/README.md

 - I’m Alberto Corni @acorni

-- I’m interested in Living my Life as better as possible.
-This is a tough.
+- I’m interested in Living my Life as better as possible, and it is tough.
 Moreover I like programming historically in Java and now in Javascript, pyton, perl.
 I usually program on management tools and network scripts.

 - 🌱 I’m currently learning...
 Linux System Administation, Docker, Ansible and may be in a while MongoDB.